About the Brothers

 2) Jim is on the East Coast in New Jersey, Don is out west in Idaho

-3) Jim is more metrosexual, Don is more of a gun toten, flannel wearin’ redneck
+3) Jim is more metrosexual, Don is more of a gun totin’, flannel wearin’ redneck

 4) Jim is skinny, Don is fat

 Beyond that we have the same parents, we’re both married, we both have families and houses with mortgages, and we both pay our taxes.
-I can promise you that you will not agree with us all the time, hell we won’t even agree with each other half the time, but the site will always be fun and enjoyable, and maybe even a little informative.
+We can promise you that you will not agree with us all the time, hell we don’t even agree with each other half the time, but we always try to make the site fun and enjoyable, and maybe even a little informative.

 Enjoy the blog and feel free to share your opinion.
 Making new friends is the best part of doing this.
 Well that and having a good excuse to buy lots of beer and whiskey!